hku-ect/gazebosc/README.md

 ./gazebosc
 ```

-If you want to work on Gazebosc it's easiest to use QtCreator.
+If you want to work on Gazebosc it's easiest to use the QtCreator IDE.
 Just load the CMakeLists.txt as a project in QtCreator and run from there.

 ### Windows

 * Install Visual Studio 2019: https://visualstudio.microsoft.com/downloads/ , make sure to include:
 	- CMake
 	- Git

 * Clone gazebosc repository

 ```